JamesCalingo/Clicky/README.md

 # How it Works
 The user is given twelve pictures.
 When the user clicks on a picture, they get a point - and then the pictures all shuffle.<br/>
 The goal of the game is to click on all of the pictures without clicking on any of them twice.
 If the user successfully does this, then they win!
+However, if the user clicks on any of the images more than once, then they lose.

+# How to Download

+If you clone this repository to your computer using SSH and Terminal with

+### git clone git@github.com:JamesCalingo/clicky.git

+You can then use this app offline by opening it in your Terminal or Gitbash and using

+### npm start

 # Technology Used